-- 2. Open the System Configuration window by selecting Tools " System Configuration or click the Config button. - 3.
+- 1. Start Metrics ICV to display the system window. - 2.
+Open the System Configuration window by selecting Tools " System Configuration or click the Config button. - 3.
 Click on the "Software License Codewords" tab

 Note: This tab will open automatically if no codewords have ever been entered.
 You will receive a warning message to enter codewords the first time you start Metrics ICV.
 Please follow the instructions below to enter your codewords.